sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 ### Swiss Robots

-Each robot has its own coordinate system where the origin it the position of the first cube found.
-THe current position is relative to the cluster point and is calculated using a method called path integration.
-Swiss robots are extremely simple robots and no not reply heavily on communication.
+Each robot has its own coordinate system where the origin is the position of the first cube found.
+The current position is relative to the cluster point and is calculated using a method called path integration.
+Swiss robots are extremely simple robots and no not rely heavily on communication.
 The robots develop themselves to understand how to move and in which direction to move.
 They need to distinguish between other robots, walls and cubes.
 The wall is distinguished from cubes and robots by its width.
 The walls have a greater width.
 Now, to differentiate between cubes and robots the ability of communication comes into place.
 Only the robots can communicate, so, if communication is carried out successfully then it is a robot, else a cube.

 ### Distance Sensors